Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 ## Transactions

+It's important to remember that MongoDB is a highly scalable DB, this has the downside of not being able to perform transactions in the relational way, but there are some guarantees.

-MongoDB guarantees updates on a single document to happen atomically.
+MongoDB guarantees updates on a single document to happen atomically, this can be done using the `findAndModify()` function which is atomic, this is not true on set of documents.

+It's also guaranteed that the IDs are unique, and newly add document with a duplicated ID will be discarded.

+### Isolation

+How many potential replicas do we need to query?

+It's possible to specify the concern of a write operation: we can accept data which has been confirmed by the majority of replicas, only wait for the gateway, etc.

+---

-MongoDB added the multi-document transaction, this is done by storing an optimistic lock together with the document, if an insertion fails or if somebody else performs an insertion or update, everything is rolled-back.
-Transactions are really slow <+>
+MongoDB 4.2 added the **multi-document transaction**, this is done by storing an optimistic lock together with the document, if an insertion fails or if somebody else performs an insertion or update, everything is rolled-back, this guarantees the **all or nothing** semantics.
+Transactions are really slow, so they should be avoided at all costs.

-Casual consistency: in each user session, it's possible to see the new updates published by us, the others may not see them.
+It's also possible that isolation won't happen for all the clients if a transaction is ongoing.

+When we perform a read/write operations it's also to get some anomalies:

+- **non-point-in-time read operations**: if a write operation occurs while we are reading some documents, we may see the updated documents
+- **non-serializable operation**: if a read concerning multiple documents happens while some of them are getting modified later on, a dependency loop is created, thus leading to non serializability
+- **missing reads**: some read documents that where read may be missing if some of them where updated.

-## MongoBD in Spring
+## MongoDB in Spring

-Mongo dependencies are available both for servlet and WebFlux, it offers `MongoTemplate` and `MongoRepository<D,ID>`.
+MongoDB's dependencies are available both for Servlet and WebFlux, it offers `MongoTemplate` and `MongoRepository<D,ID>`.

 ```kotlin
 @Document